Buddhist monasticism: Bhikkhu and Bhikkhuni assemblies

-Stages of Monastic Ordination
+Stages of monastic ordination

 Ordination traditionally is a two-stage process.
 A Bhikkhu or Bhikkhuni first ordains as a Samanera or Samanerika (novice), residing in the monastery and learning about monastic life.
 They may then undergo upasampada, higher ordination, which confers full monastic status and obligations.

 Male novices may ordain at a very young age in the Theravada tradition, but generally no younger than 8- traditional guidelines state that a child must be "old enough to scare away crows".
 In the East Asian tradition, formal samanera ordination can not occur until the age of nineteen, though prospective novices can live in the monastic community from a very young age.
 Women usually choose to ordain as adults, since there is no expectation that they do so in childhood.
 Samaneras live according to the Ten Precepts, but are not responsible for living by the full set of monastic rules.

 There are no requirements for the length of ordination as a samanera.
 In Southeast Asia, novitiates may be as short as a few weeks, and temporary ordination for a period of weeks or months is common.

 Higher ordination(upasampada), conferring the status of a full Bhikkhu or Bhikkhuni, is given to those 20 or older.
 Women monastics follow a similar progression, but are required to live as Samaneras for a longer period of time, typically five years.
 Higher ordination must take place before a quorum of monastics, with five being an allowable minimum, and ten suggested for ordinary circumstances.

 Those who have undergone higher ordination are required to follow a large number of additional rules, known as the Pratimokṣa, that govern their behavior, dress, and decorum.
 The number of rules varies between Vinaya traditions, with Theravada monks observing approximately 258 rules, Dharmaguptaka monks 250, and Mulasarvastivada monks 258.
 Nuns must observe additional rules, some of which formally subordinate them to male monastics.
 Theravada nuns have 311 rules, Dharmaguptaka nuns 348, and Mulasarvastivada nuns 354.

 Regional traditions differ as to whether higher ordination is a permanent change in status (barring violations of the monastic rules), or if ordination vows can be temporarily or permanently rescinded.
-In Burma, Taiwan and Hong Kong, there is sometimes short term monastic ordination available to lay buddhists to take some vows for a week up to month.
+In Burma, Taiwan and Hong Kong, there is sometimes short term monastic ordination available to lay Buddhists to take some vows for a week up to a month.
 In Thailand such arrangements are currently available for males only.

 Customs regarding other aspects of higher ordination also vary between countries.
 While most career monastics in the Theravada tradition undertake formal upasampada ordination as soon as they are eligible, monks in East Asia often remain novices.
 This may be due to a historical shortage of fully qualified temples able to provide upasampada ordination in East Asian communities.
 East Asian monastics also typically undertake Bodhisattva Precepts, a set of additional guidelines based on the Bodhisattva path.

 Early differences in the interpretation or ordination practices and monastic rules, combined with geographical differences, may have resulted in the development of the various early Buddhist schools out of ordination lineages known as Nikayas.